Mehuge/ddb/README.md

 Todo:

 - restore option (kindof useful)
+- compression support (store indexes and blobs using zlib)
+- exclude-file

+Done:
 - filesystem cleanup (remove files in the file system no longer referenced by any increment)
 - include and exclude files/paths